substance/texture/docs/TextureArticle.md

 # Texture Article

-This schema defines a strict sub-set of JATS archiving.
+This schema defines a strict sub-set of JATS-archiving 1.1 .

 ## Supported Elements

 ### `<abstract>`